-This week's piece was inspired by this photo by Flickr user dis cover y.
-I think this was probably influenced by the little potted herbs I just put on the kitchen counter this week.
-Check the usual suspects for more Flickr Fiction: The Gurrier, Isobel, Elimare, Chris, TadMack, Neil, Valsha, and Mari.
+This week's piece was inspired by twelve by Flickr user receivingend.
+It's very vaguely inspired by a real-life incident.
+Check the usual suspects for more Flickr Fiction: The Gurrier, Isobel, Elimare, Chris, TadMack, Neil, and Valsha.